-Guppy Grass is versatile, too: you can either plant it or choose to float it.
+Guppy Grass is lush vegetation that adds health and beauty to a community tank.
+It’s versatile, too, as you can either plant it or choose to float it.
 Either way, it will be a benefit to your aquatic friends and improve the curb appeal of your aquarium.

 Guppy Grass is easy to grow (well, sometimes a little too easy!) and it helps clean your water.
 Fish and small invertebrates will grab on and hang out, or use it as a spawning area.
 It also provides plentiful hiding places and is a source of food.